4paradigm/OpenMLDB/docs/en/tutorial/autofe.md

 db: demo_db # the db name when AutoFE do feature selection
 tables:
   - table: t1
-    schema: "id string, vendor_id int, ..., trip_duration int" # 表schema
+    schema: "id string, vendor_id int, ..., trip_duration int" # table schema
     file_path: file://... # AutoFE feature selection will use the real feature, so we need data

   - table: t2
     ...

-main_table: t1 # set it if only one table; set a main table when multi tables
+main_table: t1 # set it if only one table; set a main table when multiple tables
 label: trip_duration # the label column in main table

 windows: